 The default style for card reports is a beige sand colour for the cards with a white background and a grey box background colour for group headers.
 The default colour may not be appropriate with the colour pattern or subject of your site, thus styles can be added to change the appearance of the card report.
 To add or edit a Style please refer to this following article.

-By entering the 'Named Styles' section near the bottom of the card report in App Studio you can find the three changes to the styles of card reports:
+By entering the 'Named Styles' section near the bottom of the card report in App Studio you can find the following:

 Adding a style to the report tab will change the background for the card report.
 To change the background colour of the card report the first step would be to create the style, if it hasn't been created, at the site level in the homepage of App Studio.
 Then change the background colour attribute to the desired colour.